letqin/space-in-your-face/README.md

 ## APIs used

 The [Where the ISS at API](https://wheretheiss.at/) uses the [two line element set](https://en.wikipedia.org/wiki/Two-line_element_set) of the International Space Station to display where it is.
 The TLE data is then converted into latitude and longitude in JSON format.
 This location is of course approximate due to there being no solid point of reference in space and the incredible speed of the Space Station.
+This information is then used by tiles to build the map for [Openstreetmap](https://www.openstreetmap.org/) to display.
+The ISS image is displayed using [Leaflet](https://leafletjs.com/) according to the TLE data.

 ***